LJAM96/p-collection-cleaner/README.md

-# Plex Collection Cleanup Tool
+# P Collection Cleanup Tool

 A Python script that removes collections from your Plex server that don't have any labels, while keeping all labeled collections intact.